vamshigovardhana/Face-recognition-Attendence-system/README.md

 # Face Recognition Attendance System

-This project marks attendance from a single class photo using face recognition.
+This project marks attendance of students of the class by uploading entire class photo it will mark the attendance using face recognition.

 ## 🔧 Setup